 Coming to you as 'an observer of everyday life with a unique aesthetic sense'.
-It's here where I'll creatively express by the way of products for skin, scent, story, and in other creative ways those observations, with hopes for it to be as stimulating as the drugs you take to alter your mood, like coffee, but at the right dose.
+It's here where I'll creatively express by the way of products for skin, scent, story, and in other creative ways those observations, with hopes for it to be as stimulating as the drugs you take to alter your mood, like coffee, but in the right dosage.

 Rather than just focusing on a tame and practical view of life, which are essential to keep us on our toes — as are the wild and pure that have a part to play in our story.
 Coming in from under my own becoming, some work I did in fashion, beauty, food, nutrition, and in other fields.
-Also, as part of a team that directed and developed a skincare company Au79, along with many other wonderful people, with experience in various things.
+Also, as part of a team that directed and developed a skincare company Au79, with many wonderful people, with experience in various things.

 On the commercial front a plant-based skin care line-up, collaborations, digitial products and additional offerings available soon.
 An example of a product in the works is a gender-neutral perfume, to take us to the distant past, because we want it so bad.
 Plus an analogue or a digital guide for a fresh outlook on wellness, and slowing down.
 I'm always on the lookout for interesting wisdom with simple elements to rejuvenate a variety of interests and imagination.
 But ones composed with care, a creative eye and smart with insights are not an easy find.